telerik/maui-docs/controls/collectionview/grouping/property-group-descriptor.md

 ---
 title: Property Group Descriptor
 page_title: .NET MAUI CollectionView Documentation - Porperty Group Descriptors
-description: Try now the Telerik UI for .NET MAUI CollectionView option PropertyGroupDescriptor for grouping items by a property value from the class that defines them.
+description: Try now the Telerik UI for .NET MAUI CollectionView and its PropertyGroupDescriptor option for grouping items by a property value from the class that defines them.
 position: 1
 slug: collectionview-property-group-descriptor
 tags: group, collectionview, groupdescriptor